Logoi-Linguistics/Logoi-Linguistics/README.md

 <b>Logoi</b> is a:
 - *minimalist superdialect* (of JavaScript/Prolog/Lisp) and
-- *mouseless editor* (of itself, in itself, and, eventually, by itself)
+- *hyperexstensible/mouseless editor* (of itself, in itself, and, eventually, by itself)

 at once.